-The Seneca has two air controls that regulate the amount of air drawn into the stove.
-Generally, more air entering the stove allows the fire to burn hotter and faster, while less air decreases heat output while prolonging the overall burn time.
+The Sequoia has three air controls that regulate the amount of air drawn into the stove.
+Generally, more air entering the stove makes the fire burn hotter and faster, while less air prolongs the burn.

-The Primary Air control lever is located on the upper right side of the stove front.
-It is the primary source of air for starting and maintaining fires.
+The Primary Air Control is the lever located on the upper right side of the stove front and is the primary source of air for starting and maintaining wood fires.
+It is always closed when burning coal.
 It opens when moved clockwise and closes when moved counterclockwise.